ipfs-inactive/blog/README.md

 7. `$ ipfs daemon`
 8. `$ make publish`
   Now anyone who has the hash can access.
-10. Go to IRC: Use pinbot to liase with all of the other 8 gateways (planets: Uranus, Venus, etc) and make sure they have it pinned.
-So, like so:
+10. Go to IRC: Use pinbot to pin the new hash across our IPFS cluster.

       `$ !pin <hash> <label>`

-  The label (it should be `blog`) can change, of course.
-This can sometimes take ages, because there is a pinbug that causes a hang.
-Pinbot will tell you when it succeeds.
-If it continually hangs, the gateway needs to restart.
-Pin @lgierth or @whyrusleeping and tell them that the pinning bug is bugging you, and have them zap it.
-Then try pinning again (it should work right away).
+  Use the label `blog`, to keep to tradition.

-11. `$ make publish-to-domain`
+11. Run `$ make publish-to-domain` to update the DNSLink on blog.ipfs.io

 You will need access to DigitalOcean for this to work.
 You will then need to use the token.
 This will take a few minutes for DNS to propogate.